 Acifluorfen produced a statistically significant increase in the incidence of liver tumors (adenomas and carcinomas) and stomach tumors (papillomas) in mice.
 Tumors were not increased in the chronic rat study.
-The cancer classification is Group B2, probable human carcinogen, and the Q_1^ , based upon a 3/4 scaling factor, is 5.30 x 10^{-2} (mg/kg/day)-1.
+The cancer classification is Group B2, probable human carcinogen, and the Q_1^ was $1.27 \times 10^{-2} \text{ (mg/kg/day)}^{-1}$.

-Acifluorfen is structurally related to other diphenyl ethers that are oncogenic in rodents: lactofen, nitrofen, oxyfluorfen, and fomesafen.
-Nitrofen produces hepatocellular carcinomas in mice and pancreatic carcinomas in rats, oxyfluorfen produces marginally positive liver tumors in mice but is negative in rats, fomesafen produces hepatocellular adenomas and carcinomas in mice, and lactofen produces liver adenomas and carcinomas in mice and liver neoplastic nodules and foci of cellular alteration (possible precursor of tumors) in rats.
+Acifluorfen is structurally related to other diphenyl ethers that have been shown to be oncogenic in rodents: lactofen, nitrofen, oxyfluorfen, and fomesafen.
+Nitrofen produced hepatocellular carcinomas in mice and pancreatic carcinomas in rats, oxyfluorfen produced marginally positive liver tumors in mice but was negative in rats, fomesafen produced hepatocellular adenomas and carcinomas in mice, and lactofen produced liver adenomas and carcinomas in mice and liver neoplastic nodules and foci of cellular alteration (possible precursor of tumors) in rats.

 Acifluorfen was negative in several genetic toxicology studies but was weakly mutagenic in a bacterial reverse mutation assay when activated and was weakly recombinogenic in Saccharomyces cerevisiae when nonactivated.
-Because the significance of the positive bacterial assay data is not clear, it was recommended that sodium acifluorfen be retested in a modified bacterial assay, although this determination will not affect the risk assessment.
+Because the significance of the positive bacterial assay data was not clear, it was recommended that sodium acifluorfen be retested in a modified bacterial assay.
+Three subsequent bacterial reverse mutation assays were negative.

 Developmental toxicity in rats included increased resorptions, reduced fetal weights, slightly dilated lateral ventricles of the brain, hemorrhage in the eyeball, slight dilation of the renal pelvis, hemorrhage in peritoneal cavity and subcutaneous spaces, and changes in ossification.
 This study showed qualitative evidence of increased susceptibility of offspring because the developmental toxicity was accompanied by minimal maternal toxicity (excess salivation and piloerection).
 Developmental toxicity in rabbits with Blazer (39.8% a.i.) was shown by increased resorptions; accompanying maternal toxicity included clinical signs and severe mortality.
-No developmental or maternal toxicity occurred in a more recent developmental study in rabbits with Tackle (22.4% a.i.) which used lower doses.
+No developmental or maternal toxicity occurred in a developmental study in rabbits with Tackle (22.4% a.i.) which used lower doses.
 The developmental studies in rabbits showed no evidence of increased susceptibility of offspring.